BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### ** Idea to Improve my Job List**

+I am a big user of cloud computing.
+One of the consequences of this is that I have a lot of jobs that have URLs.
+If I’m writing a report in Google Docs, I can get onto that report with the URL for that report.

+I’ve taken advantage of this feature to have lists of URL‘s in text files.
+I can then pick up ne from the list at random.
+I find this helps with motivation.
+When I don’t know what job to start picking a random one reduces the resistance I have to anything.
+It also means I don’t have to prioritise things.
+If it’s on the list, I will get round to it.
+Prioritising is one of those things that absorbs a lot of brain power.
+Anything that minimises that effort is a good thing..

+This is all proving successful but I want to take it further.
+I want to have one single list which has various categories.
+I can then have one job list That tells me one time just how much I have committed myself by

+Next job, work out a plan by which I can achieve all this.

 #### **Idea to Improve my Job List**

 I am a big user of cloud computing.
 One of the consequences of this is that I have a lot of jobs that have URLs.
 If I’m writing a report in Google Docs, I can get onto that report with the URL for that report.